Here’s our ultimate guide to the best indoor play in Singapore, mama!

 And lastly, how about if you fancy embracing the wet?
 Well, the open door playground that’s located at level 2 of VivoCity is… awesome.
 It’s a nice and big playground with a wet and dry play area as well as a large slide, jumping water fountains, climbing structures and tunnels to name a few things.
 Let the kids go nuts, because that is what everyone else seems to be doing.
 What’s also great about it is that you can nip into Cotton On Kids (conveniently located right next to it) to stock up on some dry after-wet-play-clothes for your little one.

 VivoCity Open Door Playground, 1 Harbourfront Walk, Level 2, www.vivocity.com.sg

-Perfect for wearing the little ones out before you get on a long flight (or keeping them occupied while mama runs errands around the mall), SingKids is a Japanese import with locations at Changi Airport, perfect for getting wiggles out before a flight.
+Perfect for wearing the little ones out before you get on a long flight (or keeping them occupied while mama runs errands around the mall), SingKids is a Japanese import with a location at Changi Airport, perfect for getting wiggles out before a flight.
 The space isn’t huge, but it gets the job done.
 And there are plenty of other kid-friendly activities nearby, too!